jackcox15/Kairos/README.md

 - Reticulum parameter tuning
 - Integration of multiple components

-**For non-technical users or time-limited organizers, this is a barrier.**
+**For non-technical users or time limited organizers, this is a barrier.**

 ### The Solution

 Kairos provides:
-- **One-command deployment scripts** - Automated VPS backbone and node setup
+- **One command deployment scripts** - Automated VPS backbone and node setup
 - **Hardware auto config** - Plug and play RNode detection and flashing with your own PHY settings
 - **Reference architectures** - Proven patterns you can replicate to seed local communitiies
 - **Comprehensive documentation** - Guides that teach concepts, not just commands